pharmbio/MTBLS233-Pachyderm/README.md

 pachctl put-file metabrepotest master -c -r -p 10 -f .
 ```

-## Process the data
+### Process the data

-Now that the data is the repository, it’s time to use the execute the pipeline:
+Now that the data is the repository, it’s time to use the execute the pipeline.
+In the "pipelines" folder can be found our the different jobs composing the pipeline.

 ```bash
 pachctl create-pipeline -f ./path/to/PeakPickerHiRes.json